maddydevgits/WiFi-Imaging-System/README.md

 9. Collect Data from Form ✔️
 10. Store it in Block ✔️
 11. Create a Route for Login and Collect data ✔️
-12. Create dashboard page ✖️
+12. Create dashboard page ✔️
+13. Upload Images to Folder ✖️